How Long Does It Take to Get Water? For Aysha, Eight Hours a Day

-Worldwide, women and girls spend an estimated 200 million hours — every day — collecting water.
+Worldwide, women and girls spend an estimated 200 million hours — daily — collecting water.
 It’s a colossal waste of their valuable time.

-Thirteen-year-old Aysha, in Afar, Ethiopia, must trudge eight hours, round trip, to collect water for herself and her family.
+In Afar, Ethiopia, 13-year-old Aysha trudges eight hours, round trip, every day to collect water for herself and her family.

 For women, all that time wasted collecting water can cause serious problems.
 It cuts short the hours they spend caring for their children or supporting their families.
-For both boys and girls, water gathering steals time from education and play.
+For girls, who are most likely to bear the brunt of the Water Burden, water gathering steals time from education and play.
 It can even make school impossible.

 Worse, when you can’t get water at home — even if you collect it from a safe source — carrying it in storage containers increases the chance of contamination.
 That means more disease, and even death, particularly for children under five.